Left Turn on Red

 "What do you mean officer?" asked the driver.
 "I'm allowed to turn left on a red light if I turn onto a one way street!"

 I collected his documents and went back to the police car.
-Out came my copy of the Motor Vehicle Act and I read the section on red lights carefully.
+Out came my copy of the Motor Vehicle Act and I read section 129 on red lights carefully.
 This driver was absolutely correct!
-I gave his documents back and apologized with a face that was likely just as red as that traffic light had been.
+I gave his documents back and apologised with a face that was likely just as red as that traffic light had been.